StudioSophisti/ESP-WROOM-32-Eagle-Breakout/README.md

 - 1 10uF capacitor: Farnell 2494230
 - 1 1N4148 diode: Farnell 1466524
 - 1 2N2007E mosfet: Farnell 1894721

-### Warning
-This PCB is currently untested.
-I will update this repo in a few weeks when I have tested it with a real PCB.

 ### PCB Preview
 ![Preview](ESP-WROOM-32-Breakout_Top.png)